SupaxInc/multimodal-llm-from-scratch/PaliGemma-VLM.md

    - Once Key Head 1 is loaded into local memory, it's reused by Query Heads 1-4
    - This makes the process 4x more memory-efficient in this example

+4. Reduced KV Cache Memory Requirements:
+   - In addition to reducing memory transfers, GQA significantly reduces the total memory needed for the KV cache
+   - With standard MHA, we need to store 8 key heads and 8 value heads for every token in the sequence
+   - With GQA using 2 key/value heads, we only need to store 2 key heads and 2 value heads per token
+   - This represents a 4x reduction in KV cache memory footprint
+   - For long context models, this memory saving is crucial for handling extended sequences
+   - It allows models to process longer contexts with the same hardware constraints

 This diagram illustrates the data sharing in GQA:
 ```
 Standard MHA:              Grouped-Query Attention (GQA):